 In most cases, you can use a VA loan to buy only a primary residence – that is a home where you intend to live.
 The Department of Veterans Affairs also has minimum property requirements for single-family houses that the home needs to meet.
 A VA-approved appraiser will inspect the home to establish its value and make sure it is safe, sound, and sanitary.

 There are also requirements if you want to purchase a condo or a townhouse with a VA loan.
-Typically, the condominium or townhouse community needs to be on the Department of Veteran Affairs’ list of approved properties.
+Typically, the condominium or townhouse community needs to be on the Department of Veterans Affairs’ list of approved properties.

 Check the closing costs

 The closing costs of your VA loan can vary from lender to lender.
 Most veterans who get a VA loan need to pay a funding fee, which is included in their closing costs.
-The Department of Veteran Affairs does not allow lenders to charge commissions, brokerage fees, or buyer broker fees on VA loans.
+The Department of Veterans Affairs does not allow lenders to charge commissions, brokerage fees, or buyer broker fees on VA loans.

 Apply for a VA loan with Freedom Mortgage

 Freedom Mortgage is the #1 VA Lender1 in the USA.
 Would you like to apply for a VA loan to buy a home, refinance a home, or get cash from your home equity?
 Please visit our Get Started form or call our knowledgeable Loan Advisors at 877-220-5533.